aws-observability/cdk-aws-observability-accelerator/docs/patterns/existing-eks-observability-accelerators/existing-eks-mixed-observability.md

 You will also need:

-1. either an existing EKS cluster, or you can setup a new one with  [Single New EKS Cluster Observability Accelerator](./single-new-eks-cluster.md)
+1. Either an existing EKS cluster, or you can setup a new one with  [Single New EKS Cluster Observability Accelerator](./single-new-eks-cluster.md)
-2. an OpenID Connect (OIDC) provider, associated to the above EKS cluster (note: Single EKS Cluster Pattern takes care of that for you)
+2. An OpenID Connect (OIDC) provider, associated to the above EKS cluster (Note: Single EKS Cluster Pattern takes care of that for you)

 ## Deploying